shebuxin/shebuxin.github.io/_pages/projects.md

 # Task lead

-I worked as task lead on the follwoing DOE and DOD sponsered projects.
+I worked as task lead on the follwoing DOE, DOD, and PNNL sponsered projects.

 * **DOD-ESTCP -- Model-Free Adaptive Control for Autonomous and Resilient Operation of Microgrids**